Salesi Moa

 Strengths

-- Advanced route-running and separation skills: Moa is a technically refined route runner who understands how to mix gears and use suddenness in his breaks to create separation from defenders.
-He frequently finds ways to get behind the secondary.
+• Advanced route-running and separation skills; he is a technically sound receiver who understands how to mix gears and is explosive out of his breaks to create space from defenders.

 Areas to Improve